Boyle Dayton Los Angeles

 In the urban areas across America, underground storage tanks (USTs) became popular for both aesthetic and functional purposes.
 Early tanks were typically single-wall steel sheets, and under 1,000 gallons by volume.
 Boyle Dayton did advertise a sturdy manufacturing process, with galvanized steel, riveting and soldering.
 Moreover, the tanks and pumps had glossy paint jobs, much like cars the at the time.
 And according to an Automobile Trader listing for Boyle Dayton Los Angeles Company, the pumps and dispensers were capable of an easy quick connection to a variety of tanks (any capacity).

 These tanks typically comprise of three openings.
-One serves a purpose for ventilation piping.
+One serves the purpose for ventilation piping.
 Another is for a filling port.
 And in the third place, a suction line, leading directly to the pump.
 Additionally, the fill pipe appears to include a strainer to prevent debris from flowing inside the tank.

 An average set up of the original Boyle-Dayton pumps may include two curbside pumps on a sidewalk.
-Each pump would be directly connecting to a stand-alone underground storage tank.
+Each pump would be directly connected to a stand-alone underground storage tank.
 Typically, the underground storage tanks underlay the sidewalk as well.
 Furthermore, additional lines were likely to extend from the UST, toward an air compressor for pump operational purposes.
 Fill ports are typically flush with the ground surface, and directly lead to the top of the UST for easy deliveries.

 City Sidewalks